andrew/ultimate-awesome/README.md

 - [awesome-econ](https://github.com/code-econ/awesome-econ) - Curated list of links related to coding in economics.
 - [awesome-resources](https://github.com/corralm/awesome-resources) - 🤓 My curated lists of awesome data science books and resources.
 - [fucking-awesome-bigdata](https://github.com/correia-jpv/fucking-awesome-bigdata) - A curated list of awesome big data frameworks, resources and other awesomeness.
 With repository stars⭐ and forks🍴.
+- [fucking-awesome-css](https://github.com/correia-jpv/fucking-awesome-css) - 🎨 A curated contents of amazing CSS :) With repository stars⭐ and forks🍴.
 - [fucking-machine-learning-tutorials](https://github.com/correia-jpv/fucking-machine-learning-tutorials) - Machine learning and deep learning tutorials, articles and other resources.
 With repository stars⭐ and forks🍴.
 - [awesome-nodejs-keynotes](https://github.com/damminhtien/awesome-nodejs-keynotes) - Awesome Node.js, key notes when learn Node.js, những ghi chú khi học Node.js :tada:.
 - [awesome-llm-prompt-libraries](https://github.com/danielrosehill/awesome-llm-prompt-libraries) - An index of prompting libraries for GPTs, including ChatGPT.
 Some of these are on GitHub and others are hosted externally.
+- [awesome-subsocial](https://github.com/dappforce/awesome-subsocial) - A curated list of awesome projects and resources related to the Subsocial web3 social blockchain designed specifically for social networking. .
 - [Awesome-Long-Context-Language-Modeling](https://github.com/davendw49/Awesome-Long-Context-Language-Modeling) - Papers of Long Context Language Model.
 - [awesome-one-record](https://github.com/ddoeppner/awesome-one-record) - A curated list of awesome resources related to ONE Record.
 - [awesome-seaport](https://github.com/DonFungible/awesome-seaport) - Developer resources to learn more about Seaport.